darkwyld/SimpleESI/README.md

 ```

 The resource `'universe/regions/'` contains an array with the id's of all regions, which is first downloaded and stored inside the variable `$RegionIds`.
 It is then used directly thereafter together with a pattern in a second call to the `get()`-method in order to create one hundred requests – one for every region – and to download more information on each region, such as their names.

+The `meta()`-method functions as a simple “key/value”-database, which is stored alongside with the cache.
+It allows an application to reduce the number of its ESI requests to an essential minimum.
+By storing static data such as the names of regions in a local database can one save time and speed up execution.
+When passed a single argument does the `meta()`-method work as a query.
+With two arguments does it work as an assignment (“key = value”).

 Note: all requests to the ESI server take time.
 The fastest request is the one, which does not need to be made!